ictinnovations/ictdialer/README.md

 ICTDialer is a unified communication auto dialer sofrware for mass communications like voice broadcasting, fax broadcasting, sms and email marketing

-ICTDialer front end has been developed over Angular framwork and at back end, ICTCore has been employed, A Freeswitch based unified communications framework that empower ICTDialer with communciations capabilities like creating different kind of transmissions like SMS, emails and voice fax calls.
+ICTDialer front end has been developed over Angular framwork and at back end, [ICTCore] has been employed, A Freeswitch based unified communications framework developed by [ICT Innovations] that empower ICTDialer with communciations capabilities like creating different kind of transmissions like SMS, emails and voice fax calls.

 Here a brief instruction and user guide for this application.